DecodedCo/data-fellowship-git/Dee.md

-# Welcome to My Page
+# Welcome to Dee's page

 Hello, I love my job, but I also love my cat.
 Here is a picture of my cat.

 ![](/data-fellowship-git/images/covalent-bond.jpg)

-## Here is a list of my friends and their pages
+# Here is a list of my friends and their pages

 * [Template](/data-fellowship-git/template) - I know, I'm linking to myself...

 ## Interests

-* cats
+* food & drink

 ### Endorsements